 8. Tramore Parkrun – a seaside run

-Take in the beauty of the seaside town of Tramore in County Waterford as you embark on your run down the promenade.
+Take in the beauty of the seaside town of Tramore in County Waterford as you embark on your run down the promenade and try to beat your personal bests.
 Enjoy the sound of the waves crashing on the beach, while admiring the surfers as they catch some waves.

-Although this route involves running on concrete paths, gravel paths, trail paths and grass, it is surprisingly flat which makes it easier for those just starting out with Parkruns.
+Although this route involves running on concrete paths, gravel paths, trail paths, and grass, it is a surprisingly flat route, making it easier for those just starting out with Parkruns.

 Starting point and time: The course starts at 9.30am every Saturday on the prom near the old life guards hut; participants will run up prom before turning and running back down the prom.

 7. Portrush Parkrun – the worlds’ first beach parkrun

 The first beach parkrun in the world took place in Portrush, County Antrim.
 You have the chance to run along the golden sand from one end of the beach to the other and back again.

 Running on the sand is brilliant for improving your running technique so there are even more benefits than just the stunning views of the Atlantic Ocean and the Giant’s Causeway.

 Starting point and time: The course starts every Saturday at 9.30am on the beach, just beneath the water sports centre located on the East Strand Beach, Portrush.